Hevar1099/Applied_microbe_solutions/README.md

 - **Error bars not showing?**
   Make sure you are plotting with the correct DataFrame and using `plt.fill_between` for error bands.

+- **Statistical test errors?**
+  Check that your data subsets are not empty and contain numeric values.

 ---